 There is a mid-term exam, a final exam, and a student project.
 I use the full grading scale, including pluses and minuses.
 Each of the two exams is worth 30% of your grade; the student project is worth 20%.
 The exams will be based on questions that I handout in class.
 The questions will cover material presented in the texts and class.
 The exams are closed-book and closed-notes.
 I will tell you which questions have the highest probability of being on the exams during the review period.
 I will not review written answers to questions prior to the exams.
-So, please use the review period to make sure you know the answers to questions that might be on the exams.
+So please use the review period to make sure you know the answers to questions that might be on the exams.
 Laptops cannot be used to take the exams.
+[Note: I will not email exam grades or post them on Blackboard.
+I'd like you in class to hear the answers to the mid-term exam questions.
+You have one week after I return the mid-terms to ask me to review any answers.]

 I expect students to read the material for each week's class before the class so that they can answer questions about it.
 Since I will be teaching the class using a seminar format, class participation is critical to its successful implementation.
+Class participation is the equivalent of homework.
 Therefore, I will grade class participation after each class session.
 Please notify me if you are not able to attend class.
-You are permitted to miss 2 classes, with notification.
-After that, you will receive a "F" for a missed class session.
+You are permitted to miss 1 class, with notification.
 Class participation is worth 20% of your grade.